Into the light

 Christian organization.

-looked around Sunday after Sunday and wondered how everyone else could have it altogether when I
+looked around Sunday after Sunday and wondered how everyone else could have it all together when I

 was such a mess.
 As a teen, I had discovered that alcohol helped to dull the pain and silence the guilt